-- Fun Nights: Each month, a troop meeting is devoted entirely to a Fun Night theme chosen by the Scouts, such as Movie Night, Video Games, Sports, or Board and Card Games.
+- Activity Nights: Each month, a troop meeting is devoted entirely to an Activity Night theme chosen by the Scouts, such as Movie Night, Video Games, Sports, or Board and Card Games.

 - Merit Badges: Senior Scouts are offered the opportunity to earn merit badges under the guidance of adult merit badge counselors, including the merit badges which are required to become an Eagle Scout.

 - Patrol Meetings: Our troop consists of several groups of Scouts called patrols.
 Each patrol elects a Scout to be their leader.
 The patrols have meetings to make plans for activities and outings.

 - Patrol Spirit: Activities are organized which build team spirit within the patrol.
 Each patrol creates a unique identity including a flag which they have designed.
 Competitive events between patrols are a popular patrol spirit activity.

 - Physical Activity: Opportunities for physical activity may include games such as dodge ball, or fitness competitions with sit-ups, pull-ups, push-ups, and running.

 - Good Turns: The Scout Slogan is Do a Good Turn Daily.
 We organize a troop-level Good Turn community service activity each month, and some of these occur during weekly meetings.

 - Court of Honor: Scouts are formally recognized for achieving advancement goals during this official ceremony, which occurs several times each year.